josephpchen6/time-series-forecasting-covid-airquality/README.txt

 Data used was from 3/3/20 to 5/12/22.
-COVID case data was downloaded from the New York Times COVID dataset (https://github.com/nytimes/covid-19-data) Air quality case data was downloaded from the World Air Quality Index (https://aqicn.org/data-platform/covid19/) If you would like to use more recent data, download both datasets and use the DataImporter to update the data.
+COVID case data was downloaded from the New York Times COVID dataset (https://github.com/nytimes/covid-19-data) Air quality case data was downloaded from the World Air Quality Index (https://aqicn.org/data-platform/covid19/) If you would like to use more recent data, download both datasets and use DataImporter.py to update the data.

+model.py and control.py are the actual ML files

 Suggestions:
 - Use cases from multiple days in the past (I simply did 1 day)